MicrosoftDocs/sql-docs/azure-sql/database/auto-failover-group-sql-db.md

 > [!NOTE]
 > If you created a geo-secondary as part of the failover group configuration it is not recommended to scale down the geo-secondary.
 This is to ensure your data tier has sufficient capacity to process your regular workload after a geo-failover.
-You may not be able to scale a geo-secondary after a forced failover when the former geo-primary is unavailable due to outage.
+You may not be able to scale a geo-secondary after an unplanned failover when the former geo-primary is unavailable due to outage.
 We are aware of this limitation and will be fixing it soon.

 ## <a name="preventing-the-loss-of-critical-data"></a> Prevent loss of critical data